 Examples of drivers allowed to bypass the mandate include:

 - Those who use paper RODS, so long as they are limited to eight days within a 30-day period.

 - Drive-away-tow-away operations, as the vehicle being delivered serves not only as transportation, but also, the commodity in question.

 - Vehicles manufactured prior to the model year 2000.

 - Operations under short-haul exceptions.
 These enable drivers to use timecards.
 As such, they don’t require RODS or ELDs.

-A CDL driver who limits travel to a 100-mile air radius or never drives for more than eleven hours at a time may be exempted.
-Parcel delivery companies and other businesses that do not require CDLs may be able to extend short-haul distances to an air radius of 150 miles.
+A CDL driver (Commercial Driver’s License) who limits travel to a 100-mile air radius or never drives for more than eleven hours at a time may be exempted.
+Parcel delivery companies and other businesses that do not require CDLs may be able to extend short-haul distances to a 150 air-mile radius.

-In addition to air-mile radius and the other general exceptions highlighted above, a variety of specific organizations are exempted from the mandate.
+In addition to the exceptions highlighted above, a variety of specific organizations are exempted from the mandate.
 Top ELD exemptions include:

 - United Parcel Service

 Exemptions don’t always apply for all vehicles and drivers within these organizations, nor are they guaranteed to last.
 As such, it’s important to research both general exceptions and specific exemptions to determine eligibility.